minhngdi/moviedb_react/README.md

 Instruction:

-1. In search bar, type movie's name you want to search (Ex: Spiderman)
+1. In search bar, type movie's name you want to search (Ex: Flash)
 2. Press Enter
 3. Click at the movie you want to know more about it